vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 1 commits since the previous release, including 0 fixes.
+More than 2 commits since the previous release, including 1 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Thu May 26 03:06:59 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Fri May 27 03:12:01 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER